Attention, Social Work Professionals!

 Do you have a passion for Social Work and making an impact on the lives of others?
-Are you looking for an opportunity to showcase your leadership skills?
-If so, consider this unique opportunity as Manager, Social Work Services at the Ottawa-Carleton Detention Centre, where you will develop, plan, implement, administer and evaluate a diversified social work, rehabilitation and classification program.
+Are you looking for an opportunity to showcase and further develop your leadership skills?
+If so, consider this unique opportunity as Manager, Social Work Services at the Ministry of the Solicitor General’s Ontario Correctional Institute (OCI), where you will develop, plan, implement, administer and evaluate a diversified social work, rehabilitation and classification program.

 As the Manager, Social Work Services, you will plan, organize, and evaluate resources, services and programs pertaining to social services, within the context of a person-centred model of care.
 You will also be an expert resource to the inter-disciplinary team regarding social work issues.
 You will work closely with staff and partners to facilitate classification of inmates, temporary absence plans, and discharges, meeting provincial requirements and best practice standards.